murxla/murxla/docs/advanced/fsm/action.rst

 function ``murxla::Action<Name>::run(<args>)``, which allows to use the same action execution code for both :cpp:func:`murxla::Action::generate()` and :cpp:func:`murxla::Action::untrace()`.
-This function is responsible for :ref:`tracing <tracing>`, and is usually the only one to interact with the solver via the generic solver wrapper API (or directly via the solver API for solver-specific actions).
+This function is responsible for :ref:`tracing <advanced/fsm/action:Tracing>`, and is usually the only one to interact with the solver via the generic solver wrapper API (or directly via the solver API for solver-specific actions).
 It is further responsible for registering created sorts and terms with the